hallpaz/3dsystems20/docs/project.md.md

 ## When AI renders a new Perspective in Graphics

-This project builds on the previous assignments of 3D modeling and scene visualization using PyTorch3D, one of the AI graphics platforms available _Render a panoramic scene using a differentiable renderer and exploit the inverse rendering to augment a scene_
+This project builds on the previous assignments of 3D modeling and scene visualization using PyTorch3D, one of the AI graphics platforms available for free.

-The objective of this 2nd assignment is to render a scene using the differentiable renderer implemented in PyTorch3D and exploit some capabilities of this system.
-We aim to render equirectangular panoramas, building a scene with a single sphere parameterized by latitude and longitude and setting the camera in the center of the sphere.
+> Our goal is to_Render a panoramic scene using a differentiable
+> renderer and exploit the inverse rendering to augment a scene.

 You can find the [full source code here](https://github.com/hallpaz/3dsystems20/blob/master/Rendering%20Panoramas.ipynb).

 ### Motivation
 -   ✓AI Graphics